huiqing/percept2/visualizations/high/README.md

 It requires three files in various formats, and these formats must be exact.

-Example of sgroup format:
+Example of sgroup format (see sgroup.txt):
 ```
 a b c ab bc ac abc
 ```

-Example of node format:
+Example of node format (see nodes.txt):
 ```
 node1 abc
 node2 a